 12 December: The copies of The Mandolin pre-ordered through Kickstarter have been posted from Michigan (where Thomson-Shore the printer is located).
 If US/Canada residents want to pre-order the book Martin Stillion will have a number of copies which will be the first ones available.
 Official availabilty in bookshops will be mid-January.

 or by phone at 0402 026 962 (within Australia) or from foreign places +61 402 026 962, keeping in mind that Australia is usually several hours behind or ahead of the rest of the world.
 That number is best to get me in the evenings here and you can find out what that time is in your part of the world by checking here.

-The new book on the history of mandolins now has a Facebook page.
+The Mandolin - a history now has a Facebook page.

 Other things on the website are: